Empire of the Ants (video game)

-Empire of the Ants is a video game released in 2000, developed by Microïds, and based on a novel of the same name written by Bernard Werber.
+Empire of the Ants (known in France as Les Fourmis) is a video game released in 2000, developed by Microïds, and based on a novel of the same name written by Bernard Werber.

+A new version of the game by Microids and Tower Five, powered by Unreal Engine 5, was released on PC, PlayStation 5 and Xbox Series on November 7, 2024.

 Gameplay

 The game is playable on a network with up to 8 players, and the game contains more than 60 species of insects and different animals.
 Requiring strategy and management, it is set in the combative world of ants and their anthills.

 Reception

-The game received "mixed" reviews according to the review aggregation website Metacritic.
-Dan Adams, in reviewing the game for IGN, concluded the game has the potential but criticized the lack of characters and poor graphics.
+The game received "mixed or average" reviews, according to the review aggregation website Metacritic.
+Dan Adams, in reviewing the game for IGN, concluded that the game has the potential but criticized the lack of characters and poor graphics.